jnguyen143/piecemealapp/README.md

 * Requests: utilized for formatting data pulled from user
 * requests_oauthlib: connects the Google API functions to Flask in a more comprehensive form
 * pyOpenSSL: enables secure connection with https (required for bypassing warning)
+* Google APIs: Various Google API packages that enable the Gmail service to work

 ## Installation
 Run the command `pip3 install -r requirements.txt.` to install the dependencies required for running the app.